Table of contents

-How to Force Quit on Mac: A Comprehensive Guide
+How to Force Quit An Application on Mac

 1. Press the "Command + Option + Esc" on your keyboard simultaneously.